2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/calvinwatkins

-### Police fire rubber bullet on peaceful protestor | June 1st
+### Police fire rubber bullet on peaceful protester | June 1st

-Without warning, police shoot protestor with rubber bullet.
-Protestor falls limp to the ground.
-Later image shows the protestor helped to their feet and able to walk away
+Without warning, police shoot protester with rubber bullet.
+Protester falls limp to the ground.
+Later image shows the protester helped to their feet and able to walk away

 tags: shoot, rubber-bullet, protester